openware/open-finance-protocol/private-events.md

 **Payload**

-Payload is Array of elements:
+Payload is an array of elements:

 | Argument | Description                 |
 | -------- | --------------------------- |